vatesfr/xen-orchestra/doc/installation/manual_installation.md

 $ forever start bin/xo-server
 ```

-- Our stable branch is "master" and the beta branch is "next-release".
+- Our stable branch is *stable* and the beta branch is *next-release*.
 You can change it if you want to test our latest features (on both XO-Server and XO-Web, do NOT mix them):

 ```
 $ git checkout next-release